guushoekman/educen/_handbook/a.md

 Training and lack of resources are key challenges for developing the network of volunteers in Italy and Spain, and coordination as the main barrier for making volunteers’ work more efficient.
 Despite the high level of dependence on volunteers during emergencies, there is no political will to finance and improve training for volunteers.

 <p class="box-end"></p>

+Photo SEI2 Brainstorming on the role of volunteers in DRR

 While gatekeepers (discussed below) were seen as crucial for reaching particular social groups, volunteer organizations were considered important for mediating between different social groups.
 Despite positive developments towards increased civil society participation through volunteer organizations, there remain several challenges related to their integration and coordination, as well as level of trust from civil society.
 “Sometimes volunteers may be a burden and create additional problems.
 The timing is crucial to determine who should be involved when.
 If there are too many without having a clear role they will create problems and require resources for food and accommodation” argued a participant.
 “In the Spanish case, the lack of coordination and proper training of volunteers can create additional problems.
 The large, organized associations have their own structure and division of roles, however, coordinating between organizations and the ‘frugal’ volunteers that show up in face of emergency and the government institutions is complicated and very challenging” argued another participant.
 “Sometimes people do not trust volunteers:  in Spain volunteers are a very heterogeneous group, some are professionals and many know what they are doing, but not all of them.
 There is a perception that they don´t have the knowledge/capacity which is not accurate” argued a participant.